nms-scribe/cosmopoeia/Readme.md

 ![A screenshot showing the map of a fantasy world made using Cosmopoeia.](docs/screen_shots/Screenshot_2023-10-14_09-12-40.png)

+# Installation

+You can get binary files for installation [here](/releases/latest).
+Currently, I have an installation package for Arch Linux and a ZIP file containing the executable for Windows.
+If you are willing to support an installation package for another operating system, or a better installation package for Windows, please let me know.
+Otherwise, you may need to [build your own](/Compiling.md).

+## Linux

+If you have Arch Linux (x86_64), you should be able to download the `PKGBUILD` and the tarball and use `makepkg` to install it on your machine.
+If you have another `x86_64` distribution of linux, such as Debian or Ubuntu, you might be able to manually install using the files in the tarball.

+## Windows

+The ZIP file available in the releases contains the executable for 64-bit Windows, and the shared files.
+Unzip them to an appropriate location, and add it to your `PATH` if you wish.

+The executable will not run without gdal installed on your system.
+The following instructions are one way to install gdal, there may be other options.
+For example OSGEO4W might work, but wasn't tested because this worked.
+Miniconda is a Python package manager, and I'm not familiar with it or Python, so if you are having trouble you may need to find help elsewhere.

+1) Install [`miniconda`](https://docs.conda.io/projects/miniconda/en/latest/) I installed it for "Just Me", and checked "Add Miniconda3 to PATH", despite the warning given.
+Without the PATH addition, the next steps fail.
+2) Open `cmd`, check if installation worked by running `conda list`.
+3) For some reason, the next step installs an older version of gdal, which doesn't include support GEOS 3.10 or greater, unless I do this: `conda upgrade -c conda-forge --all`
+4) run `conda install -c conda-forge gdal`, which will take a long time.
+5) run `conda install -c conda-forge krb5`, which is apparently required to run any of the gdal tools, but somehow isn't included as a requirement.

 # Getting Started

 To get started using Cosmopoeia, you will need a few configuration files.
 To make things easier, some pre-built files are provided with the software.
 You will need to find the path where these are installed on your machine, or download them from the `share` directory in this repository.
 Once you have found this directory, you can run the following command, where `$share/` would be replaced with the path to that directory and `$target/` is the directory in which you want to create the world.